Many people wonder whether eggs are classed as dairy or not, especially if they're following a dairy-free diet or have lactose intolerance.

 Banana Pancakes

-Fora sweet and dairy-free breakfast option, try making banana pancakes.
-Mash 2ripe bananas and mix with 2 eggs and a pinch of cinnamon.
-Cook the batter in anon-stick skillet over medium heat until golden brown on both sides.
+For a sweet and dairy-free breakfast option, try making banana pancakes.
+Mash 2 ripe bananas and mix it with 2 eggs and a pinch of cinnamon.
+Cook the batter in a non-stick skillet over medium heat until golden brown on both sides.

 Egg substitutes for Dairy-free Recipes

-For individuals following a dairy-free diet, finding suitable egg substitutes can be a game-changer in cooking and baking.
-Luckily, there are numerous optionsavailable that can replace eggs in various recipes, retaining their texture and flavor.
+For people on a dairy-free diet, finding good egg substitutes can really help in cooking and baking.
+Luckily, there are numerous options available that can replace eggs in various recipes, retaining their texture and flavor.
 Here are some popular egg substitutes for dairy-free recipes:

 1. Applesauce